Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems

-Table~\ref{tab:my_label_ex2} compares results obtained from \eqref{safe_upper} and \eqref{pro_e71}.
-In both cases, the framework successfully certifies nontrivial probability bounds.
+Table~\ref{tab:my_label_ex2} compares the results obtained from \eqref{safe_upper} and \eqref{pro_e71}, both of which successfully certify nontrivial probability bounds.
+In \eqref{pro_e71}, the value of $\beta$ is specified a priori, because the resulting upper bound when $\alpha>1$ is nonlinear in $\beta$.
 A Monte Carlo simulation with $10^6$ trajectories provides a reference probability of $0.8141$.
-It is observed that condition \eqref{safe_upper} with $\alpha=1.1$ and polynomial degree $12$ yields an upper bound of $0.8202$, which is close to the Monte Carlo estimate of $0.8141$.
+It is observed that condition \eqref{safe_upper} with $\alpha=1.1$ and polynomial degree $12$ yields an upper bound of $0.8202$, which is close to the Monte Carlo estimate of $0.8141$. \end{example}